melbo911/xfluid/README.md

 # Xfluid

 Xfluid is a FPS optimizer script for the X-Plane flight simulator.
 It can be used to keep the FPS count above a required limit.
-Default FPS liit is 30 but can be changed by editing the script.
+Default FPS limit is set to 30 but can be changed by editing the script.

 # showFPS